 Neatly drafted under the date ‘December 31, 2017’, are a few resolutions for the year to come, including one that jumps out at me now, ‘join an exercise class’.
 It’s something I wanted to try because classes have provided me with positive fitness structure in the past.
-I remember that first week back in January, keenly researching suitable options like dance, Barre and Pilates.
-I was geared-up to get along to the initial sessions of the year, believing all newbies would start then too.
+I remember that first week back in January, keenly researching suitable options like dance, Barre, and the benefits of Reformer Pilates – things I was never game to try.

 As the hour drew near however, the internal dialogue began: ‘Good God, you’re too old to join a dance class!’; ‘You won’t even make it through the first ten minutes without needing a sit-down and a bucket of water’; ‘Imagine how awesome everyone else looks in their designer active-wear (and how idiotic I’ll look in my eBay specials)’.